NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_activity_concept.md

 The value 76 is meaningful when it is defined in a Biomedical Concept together with its qualifiers.
 In the following we will use the term "a logical observation" for the above combined elements of information.

+### Definition Activity Concept

 In OpenStudyBuilder we use the term ActivityConcept for the implementation of a Biomedical Concept with the following definition ([see also section: High-level Logical Activity Concepts Model](guide_activity_concept.md#high-level-logical-activity-concepts-model)):

-!!! warning

-    TODO

-> If the Activity Concepts relate to data collection, then the activity at the level resulting in a semantic logical observation, this can be depending on context and qualifiers having different identifications.
-If not related to data collection, then to a semantic specific activity.

-> We differentiate two different activity concepts: a sematic logical observation and a semantic specific activity.
-If the activity is related to data collection, it belongs to the logical observation group, otherwise it's a semantic specific activity. **please include two examples**
+> We differentiate between two different types of activity concepts: a sematic logical observation and a semantic specific activity.
+If the activity is related to data collection, then the activity corresponds to a logical data observation; otherwise, it’s a semantic specific activity.

-To get a detailed understanding of Biomedical Concepts, we recommend reading the detailed paper about ["Biomedical Concepts"](https://github.com/data4knowledge/biomedical_concepts/blob/main/docs/bc treatise/Biomedical Concepts Treatise.pdf){target=_blank} from Dave Iberson-Hurst.
+> The activity related to a logical data observation is defined at a level of granularity where it will match an observation: an example can be Systolic blood pressure measured sitting, in unit of mmHg, at a specific point in time.

+> The semantic specific activity not related to data collection can e.g., be dosing instructions for the subject.

 ## Usage of Activity Concepts